bhds2010/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ This is a data science group for working on group projects in the BHDS2010 course at Brown University.
+🙋‍♀️ This is a data science organization idea with predominant focus on R.

-🍿 We are a group that enjoy working on some statistical problems, especially problems linked to Public Health.
+🍿 We are a group that enjoy working on some statistical problems with emphasis on spatial and Public Health issues.

 <!--
 🌈 Contribution guidelines - how can the community get involved?